marcoguerini/CONAN/README.md

 # CONAN

-## COunter NArratives through Nichesourcing: a Multilingual Dataset of Responses to Fight Online Hate Speech

 CONAN is a multilingual and expert-based dataset of hate speech/counter-narrative pairs for English, French and Italian.

 ## Dataset description
 The dataset consists of 4,078 pairs over the 3 languages.
 Together with the data we also provide 3 types of metadata: expert demographics, hate speech sub-topic and counter-narrative type.
 The dataset is augmented through translation (from Italian/French to English) and paraphrasing, which brought the total number of pairs to 14.988.